Difference Between TCP and UDP

 Head to Head Comparison between TCP and UDP

-Below is the list of the top 11 difference between TCP and UDP:
+Below is the list of the top 11 differences between TCP and UDP:

 Key Difference between TCP and UDP